aergoio/state-tools/README.md

 This tool iterates all the leaves in a state Trie stored in the aergo state db.
 It can simply analyse leaves in a state root (general or contract trie) or create a snapshot of the whole database while keeping only the 'latest' state.

+Functionality:
+- Analyse with state integrity check: check state integrity (hash trie nodes) of the general trie and all contract tries.
+Also give information about the general or requested trie leaves.
+- Analyse without integrity check: give information about the general or requested trie leaves (quantities, balances...)
+- Snapshot (with or without integrity check): copies the state belonging to the latest block and the chain data to a new database.
+Also give information about the general trie.

 ## Installation